conda/conda-build/docs/source/resources/define-metadata.rst

 Explicit file lists are relative paths from the root of the build prefix.
 Explicit file lists support glob expressions.
 Directory names are also supported, and they recursively include contents.

-Files installed to the prefix by host dependencies will be matched by glob expressions.
+.. warning:: Files installed to the prefix by host dependencies will be matched by glob expressions and included as contents of directories for explicit file lists.

 .. code-block:: yaml